Self-driving car technology has everyone in a frenzy.

 This tongue-in-cheek appraisal reveals something about the intensity that currently surrounds autonomous driving tech.
 There is so much activity in the space, but does anyone really have the common sense and know-how to make fully autonomous cars happen?

 Almost every other day, a major automotive or tech company takes a major step towards putting self-driving cars on the road.
 Will they become mainstream in 2019, 2021, or 2025?
 Every company offers a different target, but all sound ambitious to the average driver.

 Those outside the industry may wonder whether the bold claims are realistic, given the relative immaturity of autonomous vehicle technology.
 After all, the general public only started hearing about self-driving cars a few years ago.

-Is it possible for self-driving cars to possess genuine common sense – especially enough to avert serious tragedy?
+Is it possible for self-driving cars to possess genuine common sense – especially enough to avert serious accidents?